tytydraco/yessleep/out/The_Procedure.md

 “Please let me go.”
 I managed to squeak out, my throat still raw and dry.
 The doctor scoffed as he turned away.

 “Insert the catheter.”
 He demanded.
 A thin, plastic tube was shoved into my genitals.
 I screamed as pain exploded up my back and down my legs.
-The tube was ran, I felt it move up slowly the entire way, up into my bladder.
-I cried, the pain horrific.
+The tube was ran up into my bladder.
+I cried out, the pain horrific.

 “Sedate her.
 A paralyzing agent would be best.”
 He demanded.
 An IV bag was strung on a hook as a long needle was slid into the crook of my elbow.
 Then drugs were administered into the tube after a saline flush.
 I began to lose feeling in my entire body.
 I was conscious, but could not feel from the neck down.